-For the general fund, the final actual revenues of \$148.7 million exceeded the final budgeted revenues of \$143.0 million by \$5.7 million.
+For the general fund, the final actual revenues of \$159.2 million exceeded the final budgeted revenues of \$154.2 million by \$5.0 million.
 The variance was primarily due to property taxes coming in higher than projected.
-In addition, revenues for school activity accounts (approximately \$4.2 million) were included as a part of the general fund financial statements, even though school activity accounts are not required by the School District to have a formal budget.
+In addition, revenues for school activity accounts (approximately \$3.1 million) were included as a part of the general fund financial statements, even though school activity accounts are not required by the School District to have a formal budget.

-The general fund's final budgeted expenditures of \$145.3 million exceeded actual expenditures of almost \$142.4 million by roughly \$2.9 million due to salaries and health insurance coming in lower than projected, conservative management of funds, and a desire to increase fund balance to a more appropriate level.
+The general fund's final budgeted expenditures of \$156.7 million exceeded actual expenditures of almost \$151.2 million by roughly \$5.5 million due to salaries and health insurance coming in lower than projected, conservative management of funds, and a desire to keep fund balance at a level to prepare for upcoming economic downturns.